 - The version of an article which is published online is considered the final and complete version.
 Even though it is possible to correct this version, our policy (in common with other publishers) is not to do so, except in very limited circumstances.
 When an author wishes to update the published paper it can be possible within 4 weeks after publication.

 - Article after the publication is not subject to removal, except for the sole discretion of the publisher.
 When editors screen, review and publish the article online or/end in print the article cannot be withdrawn until the decision of editors and publisher.
 The published articles go immediately to indexing archives and DOI depositories.

 - Full rights for the removal of the publication of the article remain to the publisher.
 Retraction or removal of published article can arise in very rear and exceptional circumstances.
 Usually, it takes a long time to make a deeper analysis, examination of reasons and negotiations.

 - After receiving of the article editors and publisher usually publish immediately online the metadata.
 After screening and reviewing the full article can be published.
 The time length between submission and publication of metadata and the full article can be different and make hours, days or months.
 All this process is usually related to merits, quality of the paper, internal editorial processes, other factors.
 When necessary, the editors can issue proof of acceptance to the applied author.

 - The author is responsible for avoiding multiple submissions of the same article to other journals.
 PRADEC editors can charge authors for additional fees when it will be found that similar article was published in parallel.
 We can contact and inform the relevant journals about multiple practices of the author.
-When there are signs and suspicions about duplicate submission behavior of the authors the publisher monitors periodically online during 12 weeks.
+When there are signs and suspicions about duplicate submission behaviour of the authors the publisher monitors periodically online during 12 weeks.

 - Website content, information, or terms and conditions may be revised without formal notice.
 We cannot guarantee that this website will be updated on a regular basis or otherwise provide the most current or accurate information that may be available.